Areas of Interest Guide: Thomas and Williamina Mowbray

 This is grave number 3B-103.
 These ‘areas of interest’ are marked on the entry signs in the cemetery.

 Thomas and Williamina had nine children together.
-He was originally interred at the Paddington Cemetery (now the site of Lang Park) and was re-interred at this cemetery in 1890 upon the death of Williamina.
+He was originally interred at the Paddington Cemetery (aka the ‘North Brisbane Burial Grounds’) – now the site of Lang Park – and was re-interred in the South Brisbane Cemetery in 1890 upon the death of Williamina.

 Nearby ‘Areas of Interest’

 David Gillies (Gallipoli hero) – Portion 3A